Problem Statement

 The provided solution in C++ addresses the problem of finding all unique triplets in an array whose sum equals zero.
 This program defines a class named Solution with a method findThreeSum that accepts an integer vector nums and returns a vector of integer vectors.

-• Start by creating a set named resultSet to store the unique triplets and an unordered_set named duplicateSet to track duplicates in the array.
+setnamedresultSetto store the unique triplets and anunordered_setnamedduplicateSetto track duplicates in the array. - Utilize an

-• If the conditions are met, meaning the triplet sums to zero, normalize the triplet by sorting and then add it to resultSet.
+indexMapto find if the third number has been seen before, and check whether it was associated with the current indexi. - If the conditions are met, meaning the triplet sums to zero, normalize the triplet by sorting and then add it to

 This technique efficiently reduces potential duplicates using sets and makes use of hashing for quick access and checking, leading to an organized and concise solution for the "3Sum" problem.